Please ensure Javascript is enabled for purposes of website accessibility C. Scott Satterwhite | Faculty | University of West Florida

 Biography

-C. Scott Satterwhite, instructor, teaches composition, rhetoric, public writing and literature.
+C. Scott Satterwhite, Senior Instructor, teaches composition, rhetoric, public writing and literature.

-Satterwhite’s main focus is writing and rhetoric, but his interests go further than English composition, studying the connections between anti-slavery poetry of the Romantic era, slave narratives and abolitionist poetry within the context of the 21st century composition and rhetoric classroom.
-He also takes special interest in small print publications, in particular poetry chapbooks, punk rock zines and other related forms of alternative media.
+Satterwhite’s main focus is writing and rhetoric, but his interests go further than English composition, including writing and teaching about Chinese literature, abolitionist literature, and the writings of Abraham Lincoln.
+He also takes special interest in small print publications, in particular poetry chapbooks, punk rock fanzines, and other related forms of alternative media.

 Degrees & Institutions